r3muxd/MonoGame/Documentation/tutorials/Audio_HowTo_PlayASong.md

 [Media Overview](Media_XNA.md)

-Provides a high-level overview about the capabilities—such as playing music and video and accessing pictures—of the Media API in XNA Game Studio.
+Provides a high-level overview about the capabilities—such as playing music and video and accessing pictures—of the Media API in MonoGame.

 # Reference